FuzzyBunnys/FusorResearchReading/index.md

 - [A pictorial introduction to differential geometry, leading to Maxwell’s equations as three pictures.](https://arxiv.org/pdf/1709.08492.pdf)- Dr Jonathan Gratus - I have all the time in the world for clear explanations of mathematical concepts.
 This is a lovely bit of exposition on differential geometry and manifolds.
 - [Theology and its Discontents: The Origin Myth of Modern Mathematics](https://academic.oup.com/princeton-scholarship-online/book/23470/chapter-abstract/184556786?redirectedFrom=fulltext) - Colin Mclarty - A bit of inside baseball, but still an interesting read about the great Hilbert and how his supervisor helped play a role in developing the current style of modern mathematics.
 - [Dyamical Systems (Including Chaos)](http://bactra.org/notebooks/chaos.html) - Cosma Rohilla Shalizi - A nice summary of what one person thinks about dynamical systems and a list of good resources to investigate further.
+- [The Helmholtz-Hodge Decomposition -- A Survey](https://ieeexplore.ieee.org/document/6365629) - Bhatia et al. - Overview of a very neat technique, a good starting point.
+I only skimmed the math section but the applications really points you to some good stuff.
+- [Safari au Pays des Fonctions Specialies](https://www.scribd.com/document/14623310/Safari-on-the-country-of-the-Special-Functions-Safari-au-pays-des-fonctions-speciales) - Jean Jacquelin - A wonderful overview of all the weird functions that exist outside of the standard calculus sequence in universities.
+- [The Decompositional Approach to Matrix Computation](https://ieeexplore.ieee.org/document/814658) - G.W.
+Stewart - This gives an overview of the big six matrix factorizations in use in numerical linear algebra, and hints at how math was changed by the application and utility of the computer to matrix decomposition.